mithi/deep-blueberry/src/ch2-deep-computer-vision.md

 # Deep Computer Vision
 - Learn what a convolutional neural network is and the mathematics behind recognizing images
-- Be familiarized with transfer learning, feature preprocessing, and data augmentation
+- Be familiarized with widely used techniques like transfer learning, feature preprocessing, and data augmentation

 > - [☕️ Buy me a cup of coffee](https://ko-fi.com/minimithi)